-The In Vivo Imaging Facility (IVIF) provides state of the art multimodal in-vivo imaging for the visualization of pathological processes in pre-clinical mouse model.
+The In Vivo Imaging Facility (IVIF), created in 2019, provides state of the art multimodal in-vivo imaging for the visualization of pathological processes in pre-clinical mouse model.

 Our activity focuses on the use of non-invasive or minimally invasive imaging modalities from the whole body to the single cell level, such as magnetic resonance imaging (MRI), deep imaging two-photon microscopy, in vivo optical imaging (bioluminescence and fluorescence detection) and micro computed tomography (CT).
 Three irradiation systems that mimic clinical radiotherapy (RT) completes the offer.